USD$ = 95.07 GBP£ = 127.24 EUR€ = 108.67 CAD$ = 66.89 AUD$ = 66.01 AED = 25.89 SGD$ = 73.59 NZD$ = 54.10 SEK = 9.84

 Common Questions

-Online transfer services like Wise, Remitly, and OFX typically offer better exchange rates and lower fees than banks.
+Online transfer services typically offer better exchange rates and lower fees than banks.
 The cheapest option depends on the amount — for smaller transfers, services with flat fees work out best.
 For larger amounts (USD 5,000+), services with tighter exchange rate spreads save more.
 Always compare the total cost (fee + exchange rate margin), not just the fee.

-Most online services deliver within 1-2 business days.
-Wise often completes transfers within hours if paid via ACH debit.
+Most online services deliver within 1-2 business days, and some complete transfers within hours when paid via ACH debit.
 Bank wire transfers typically take 2-4 business days.
 Instant transfers are available with some services for a premium fee.
 Speed depends on the payment method — ACH is slower but cheaper than debit/credit card funding.

 There’s no limit on receiving foreign remittance in India.
 However, amounts above USD 50,000 in aggregate gifts from non-relatives are taxable for the recipient in India.
 For family transfers (spouse, parents, siblings), there’s no tax on the receiving end regardless of amount.
 On the US side, gifts above USD 18,000 per recipient per year (2025 threshold) require filing Form 709, though no tax is typically owed until the lifetime exemption is exhausted.